 In Greek Mythology Uranus was Ouranos, the sky god, the first father of the gods.
 The earth herself was created first – Gaia, Mother Earth – from the void.
 Gaia then birthed the mountains, the sea and the sky – Uranus – who she took as her consort.
 From the sky Uranus poured rain upon Gaia, causing her to be fruitful and colourful with trees, flowers and vegetation, they also became the parents of the Titans, one of whom was Kronos (Saturn), the Hecatoncheires and the Cyclopes.

-In time Uranus became tyrannical, he imprisioned some of their children within Gaia, fearful they may take away his power and envious of Gaia’s love for them.
+In time Uranus became tyrannical, he imprisoned some of their children within Gaia, fearful they may take away his power and envious of Gaia’s love for them.
 Saturn was their youngest child, and Gaia upset, angry and in pain waited until Saturn grew strong enough, then Gaia armed Saturn with a sickle and persuaded him to castrate Uranus.

 When Saturn cuts off Uranus’ testicles, they fall in the ocean, where his creative seed gives birth to Venus – the goddess of love and beauty.
 Where Uranus’ blood fell onto the earth the Giants, the Meliai and the goddesses of vengeance and retribution – the Furies were created.
 Uranus was about to mate with Gaia when Saturn carried out his act of violence and mutilation, resulting in both love and its opposite, anger induced by suffering, unjustness and betrayal being created and unleashed in the world.

 Whilst many myths portray Uranus as jealous and cruel, his innate essence and traits meant he found himself in a difficult position when dealing with his offspring, and essentially can’t help but act in accordance with his nature.
 Uranus’ children – produced from his raw, creative power and the intense attraction between him (the sky -heaven) and Gaia (mother earth) – like himself, were rebellious and challenging.
-Some were monstrous, the Hecatoncheires had one hundred hands, the Cyclopes were giant one-eyed monsters, Uranus found them repellent, flawed, in comparision to his vision and ideals, and preferred to detach himself from them and lock them away out of sight.
+Some were monstrous, the Hecatoncheires had one hundred hands, the Cyclopes were giant one-eyed monsters, Uranus found them repellent, flawed, in comparison to his vision and ideals, and preferred to detach himself from them and lock them away out of sight.

 Uranus did not die after being emasculated – although Saturn became the supreme power – Uranus was still the sky.
-But Saturn – astrologically the planet associated with boundaries, order and earthly reality – does bring about the seperation of heaven and earth.
+But Saturn – astrologically the planet associated with boundaries, order and earthly reality – does bring about the separation of heaven and earth.
 Uranus also prophesied that Saturn would, like himself be overthrown by his own son.
 Causing Saturn to repeat his father’s behaviour out of fear and eventually see the prophecy come true.

 In Sumerian and Babylonian Mythology Uranus was Anu, the personification of the sky or heavens.
 In certain myths Anu is said to be the father of Inanna/Ishtar (Venus) – in the Epic of Gilgamesh Anu gives his daughter Inanna/Ishtar the Bull of Heaven so that she can send it to attack Gilgamesh.